BrandonLombard/BrandonLombard.github.io/index.md

 <code>[CS-499-04]</code> Demonstrate an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of
 implementing computer solutions that deliver value and accomplish industry-specific goals (software engineering/design/database)

 This outcome was met with my first project, **the Mechanic Shop** website.
 It was met due to develoing both a back-end and front-end for an online store.
 It required full-stack knowledge to successfully complete the project, working with HTML, CSS, and JavaScript.
+I was also able to do this with the **Database** project, by creating innovative functions, such as the live view editing of the database.

 <code>[CS-499-05]</code> Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities,
 mitigate design flaws, and ensure privacy and enhanced security of data and resources.